If you have missing teeth, a dental bridge can be used to fill or bridge the gaps in your smile.

 - Typically, used to replace front teeth.

 - A pontic is held in place by a metal or porcelain framework.
 This framework is bonded onto the backs of the two teeth adjacent to the missing tooth.

 - Tooth preparation of adjacent teeth is less.

 - The strength of the bridge is limited by the strength of the resin that holds it in place; It is not recommended for the back teeth like the molars.

 - Considered the strongest and most stable type of dental bridge.

-- Dental implants as used to support bridges instead of adjacent teeth.
+- Dental implants are used to support bridges instead of adjacent abutment teeth.

 - In general, one implant is surgically placed for every missing tooth.
 If one implant for each missing tooth isn’t possible, the bridge may have a pontic suspended between two implant-supported crowns.